komikku-app/komikku-extensions/CONTRIBUTING.md

 ## Building

 APKs can be created in Android Studio via `Build > Build Bundle(s) / APK(s) > Build APK(s)` or `Build > Generate Signed Bundle / APK`.

+## Submitting the changes

+When you feel confident about your changes, submit a new Pull Request so your code can be reviewed and merged if it's approved.
+We encourage following a [GitHub Standard Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and following the good practices of the workflow, such as not commiting directly to `master`: always create a new branch for your changes.

+If you are more comfortable about using Git GUI-based tools, you can refer to [this guide](https://learntodroid.com/how-to-use-git-and-github-in-android-studio/) about the Git integration inside Android Studio, specifically the "How to Contribute to an to Existing Git Repository in Android Studio" section of the guide.

+Please **do test your changes by compiling it through Android Studio** before submitting it.
+Also make sure to follow the PR checklist available in the PR body field when creating a new PR.
+As a reference, you can find it below.

+### Pull Request checklist

+- Update `extVersionCode` value in `build.gradle` for individual extensions
+- Update `overrideVersionCode` or `baseVersionCode` as needed for all multisrc extensions
+- Reference all related issues in the PR body (e.g. "Closes #xyz")
+- Add the `isNsfw = true` flag in `build.gradle` when appropriate
+- Explicitly kept the `id` if a source's name or language were changed
+- Test the modifications by compiling and running the extension through Android Studio